peerreynders/astro-wc-ssr-demo/README.md

 ### 3. Include the client partials in `<template>` elements within the page.

-This is what the `<MainTemplates />` Astro component in the page accomplishes.
+That is what the `<MainTemplates />` Astro component in the page accomplishes.

 ```Astro
 ---